stompgem/stomp/README.md

 See _CHANGELOG.rdoc_ for details.

+* Gem version 1.4.5.
+Miscellaneous fixes, see CHANGELOG.md for details.
 * Gem version 1.4.4.
-Miscellaneous fixes, see CHANGELOG.rdoc for details.
+Miscellaneous fixes, see CHANGELOG.md for details.
 * Gem version 1.4.3.
 Fix broken install.
 Do not try to install 1.4.2.
 * Gem version 1.4.2.
 Fix memory leak, and others !: see CHANGELOG.md for details.
 * Gem version 1.4.1.
 Important SSL changes !: see CHANGELOG.md for details.
 * Gem version 1.4.0.
 Note: Change sementics of :parse_timeout, see CHANGELOG.md for details.
 * Gem version 1.3.5.
-Miscellaneous fixes, see CHANGELOG.rdoc for details.
-* Gem version 1.3.4.
-Miscellaneous fixes, see CHANGELOG.rdoc for details.
-* Gem version 1.3.3.
-Miscellaneous fixes, see CHANGELOG.rdoc for details.
-* Gem version 1.3.2.
-Miscellaneous fixes, see changelog for details.
+Miscellaneous fixes, see CHANGELOG.md for details.
-* Gem version 1.3.1.
-Bugfix for logging.
-* Gem version 1.3.0.
-Added ERROR frame raising as exception, added anonymous connections, miscellaneous other fixes.

 For changes in older versions see CHANGELOG.rdoc for details.